 When serving a specific market.
 It would help if you considered your audience’s gender.
 Are you talking to a male or a female audience, or probably both of them?

 Suppose you are creating a product for families.
 In that case, you need to understand who is responsible for purchasing this product.
-It is the mother, the father or the kids?
+It is the mother, the father, or the kids?

 They might be interested in details and needs that other family members are unaware of, so you have to design your brand message to influence their decision.

 Different kinds of people have different types of lifestyles.
-Some people love to spend all their day relaxing and reading some books, while other kinds of people love to travel worldwide.
+Some people love to spend all their day relaxing and reading books, while other kinds of people love to travel worldwide.
 Some people like to work 24 hours, seven days a week.

 What do your audience value in their daily life?

-Some people value beauty, while other people value creativity, some people value joy and happiness.
+Some people value beauty, while other people value creativity, and some people value joy and happiness.
 In contrast, other people value their time, business, and money, while most people value social life and friendship.

 As you can see, choosing a specific type of people is a bit of a challenging mission.
 It is worth it; being very specific is the fastest way to grow your brand significantly.
 You are not Santa Claus, and you can’t serve everyone.